hasibzunair/research-notes/README.md

 * Technical blog posts
 * Tutorials

-I have enumerated the resources in the drop-down extensions below!
+I have listed the resources in the drop-down extensions below!

 <details><summary>Notes and Books</summary>